 Flowers are always elegant, but when you want something a little more edgy and modern, succulents are the way to go.
 There are so many things to love about these sculptural beauties.
-They’re low maintenance, totally eye-catching, and they come in a ton of interesting varieties.
+They’re low maintenance, totally eye-catching, and they come in a ton of interesting varieties, including stunning succulents that flower.

 Know Your Roots